VeerpalBrar/SafetyTab/README.md

 ### To Do:
 * add error handling using chrome.extension.lastError
-* add functionality to add and remove to the safety tab list
+* add functionality to add and remove from the safety tab list
+* move jquery to ThirdParty folder